yjyao/practical-python/Notes/02_Working_with_data/04_Sequences.md

 ```

 Notice how `zip()` paired the column headers with the column values.
-We’ve used `list()` here to turn the result into a list so that you
+We've used `list()` here to turn the result into a list so that you
 can see it.
 Normally, `zip()` creates an iterator that must be
 consumed by a for-loop.